robmarkcole/applehealthdata/paper.md

 Apple Health writes the data in epochs of various lengths of time.
 Data in epochs that pass through midnight local time are counted all in the second day.

-The script produces two matrix variables. `steplist' is a two-column vector with the date in YYYYMMDD format as the first column and the number of steps recorded that day as the second. `distlist' is a two-column vector with the date in YYYYMMDD format as the second column and the distance traveled (in miles) recorded that day as the second.
+The script produces two matrix variables. `steplist` is a two-column vector with the date in YYYYMMDD format as the first column and the number of steps recorded that day as the second. `distlist` is a two-column vector with the date in YYYYMMDD format as the second column and the distance traveled (in miles) recorded that day as the second.

 - A summary describing the high-level functionality and purpose of the software